 We have learned a great deal from our experience of gathering, analysing and acting on our gender pay gap data.
 Over the coming year, we aim to extend our focus by examining our ethnicity, sexuality and disability pay gap data and the underlying issues to drive further changes.
 The starting point for this analysis is our data and so we have chosen to publish in this year's report our ethnicity, sexuality and disability pay gap data, along with some information about the work we are doing in each of these areas.
 We believe that it is important to show pay gap data for the whole of our UK firm including partners and employees.
-The data presented here for our overall ethnicity, sexuality and disability pay gaps for ethnicity, sexuality and disability are impacted by the relatively small populations in each of these categories which can have a disproportionate and significant impact on our pay gap figures.
+The data presented here for our overall ethnicity, sexuality and disability pay gaps therefore includes data from all partners and employees.
+The overall pay gaps for ethnicity, sexuality and disability are impacted by the relatively small populations in each of these categories which can have a disproportionate and significant impact on our pay gap figures.
 The data we have reported is another indication that our partners do not reflect the diversity we aim to achieve.
 Diversity in ethnicity, sexuality and disability will remain a key area of focus for us.